loopwerk/loopwerk.io/content/articles/2021-02-03-saga-4-complete-redesign.md

   )
 ```

 The new version is more concise, more powerful, and needs a lot fewer hacks inside of the Saga codebase to deal with less-constrained writers running after more constrained writers and overwriting their pages.
 And a pet-peeve is solved: check that `output` parameter of the articles `listWriter`: `apps/index.html`.
-It really annoyed me that I had to prefix it with `app`, since in the read step, I was also telling the system to work in the `app` folder.
+It really annoyed me that I had to prefix it with `apps`, since in the read step, I was also telling the system to work in the `apps` folder.
 This is so much better now.

 I'm very happy, and can't wait to see where the API goes from here.
 Check out the [pull request](https://github.com/loopwerk/Saga/pull/1) I created with these changes, in case you're interested.